 ~ What is a ginger bug? ~

 A ginger bug is just that a fermented probiotic drink made with ginger, water, and sugar.
 It’s actually really fun to make and to experiment with.
 You can make all sorts of homemade sodas.
 You start it the first day and simply feed it every day for 7 days and when it’s frothy, it’s ready to use!

 You’ll need a glass jar.
 Any kind will work I use the flip-top style mostly because that’s what I’ve always used for fermenting.

 Plastic or silicone spatula

 Grater.
-Doesn’t really matter what kind, I use the micro style.
+It doesn’t really matter what kind, I use the micro style.

 Plastic measuring spoons

 Those are the only supplies you’ll need.
 Plastic is important with whatever comes in contact with whatever is fermenting.
 Metals can react with good bacteria and it could all be wasted effort.

 ~ Day 1 ~

 Grate 2 tablespoons of organic ginger with the peel and put it in your jar with 2 tablespoons of sugar and 2 cups of filtered or distilled water.
 Stir until the sugar is dissolved.